To provide grant aid to students with financial need to enable them to attend private, non-profit colleges or universities in Texas.

 Only private, non-profit Texas colleges or universities may participate in the program.

 For the 2016-17 academic year, the program maximum is $3,364.
-However, undergraduate students with exceptional need (those whose Expected Family Contributions are less than or equal to $1,000) may receive awards of up to $5,046.
+However, undergraduate students with exceptional need (those whose Expected Family Contribution (EFC) is less than or equal to $1,000) may receive awards of up to $5,046.
 Awards may not exceed the student's financial need or the amount of tuition the student is paying in excess of what he or she would pay at a public institution.

 Complete the Free Application for Federal Student Aid (FAFSA).
 The financial aid office at the college or university will notify you if you are eligible.